Dr. Bonnie Wylo mixes physics with art.

 Physics and Astronomy is looking for graduate students!

 If you are interested in pursing a masters degree in physics, consider applying to EMU.

-The EMU chapter of the Society of Physics Students meets on Monday's at 12:30 in Strong 340N.
+The EMU chapter of the Society of Physics Students meets on Friday at 12:00 in Strong 339.
 Stop by and get involved!
 Email Dave Pawlowski for more information.

 The Department of Physics and Astronomy offers majors in physics, physics research, engineering physics and physics teaching and minors in astronomy, general science, physics and physics teaching.
 The department also administers interdisciplinary offerings in pre-engineering, general science, integrated science teaching and physical science teaching.

 Physics faculty study a wide range of research topics including surface physics, optics, space physics, and plasma physics.